-- You can click outside the Check Spelling palette and return to the palette to restart a spell check. - To reverse changes from the Check Spelling palette, choose Edit > Undo Text Change. - To display spell checking preferences, click Preferences.
-For more information, see "Preferences Application Spell-Check."
+- Spell checking is restricted to text boxes on visible layers only. - You can click outside the Check Spelling palette and return to the palette to restart a spell check. - To reverse changes from the Check Spelling palette, choose Edit > Undo Text Change. - To display spell checking preferences, click Preferences.
+For more information, see "Preferences - Application - Spell-Check."